Extra Lazy White Sangria (Brother)

 1. Pour wine into a wine glass (Yes, it’s hard, but you got this!).

-2. Toss in a handful of frozen berries or fruit of your choice.
+2. Toss in a handful of frozen berries or frozen fruit of your choice.

 3. Top with a splash of peach juice and sparkling water (if desired).
 Give the drink a quick stir.